zzzirvia/zzzirvia/README.md

 </p>

 ## Recent Work
-- 💼 Working as a full-stack developer for a start-up.
+- 💼 Worked as a full-stack developer for a start-up.
 Chemical products distributor e-commerce:
   - Leader in web crawling/scrapping.
 Data curation, monitoring, operations, and deploy (Python, Selenium\&Playwright, SQL.
 High Git Bash skills)

 ## Current Work
-- 💼 Engineer&developer for Naralabs as a company specialising in Laboratory Information Management System (LIMS) offering professional technology services and engineering with SENAITE LIMS, such as developing, consulting, implementing, training, system maintenaning and support.
+- 💼 Working as engineer&developer for Naralabs as a company specialising in Laboratory Information Management System (LIMS) offering professional technology services and engineering with SENAITE LIMS, such as developing, consulting, implementing, training, system maintenaning and support.

 ## Learning
 - 🌱 Chemical Engineer.
 MSc in Computer Modeling.